TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             config.pageTitleSeparator = *
             config.pageTitleSeparator.noTrimWrap = |||

-         If you want to get rid of the web page title, you must choose a separator that is not included in the web page title.
+         If you want to remove the web page title from the displayed title, choose a separator that is not included in the web page title.
          You then split the title from that character and return everything after it:

          .. code-block:: typoscript